keblu/MSGARCH/README.md

 <a href='http://keblu.github.io/MSGARCH/'><img src='hexmsgarch_small.png' align="right"  height="120"/></a>
  # MSGARCH

-Check the `MSGARCH` webpage at http://keblu.github.io/MSGARCH/
+More about `MSGARCH` available at http://keblu.github.io/MSGARCH/

-## Citation
+## Please cite the package in publications!

 **Please cite the package in publications!**